 As a small group participant, learners will become equipped to guide their own small group members desiring to better understand, identify, and address idols of the heart.
 A workbook will be provided, with additional workbooks available for purchase.

-Managing Crises (half-day course)
+Managing Crises (one-day course)

 Participants will develop an understanding of crisis dynamics, and how crisis impacts conflict.
 Using case studies, role plays, and discussions, participants will be equipped to respond to individuals, churches, and organizations experiencing crisis in a way that prevents subsequent conflict and redemptively guides others through extreme pain, loss, and confusion.